 You must have access to a computer and a reliable internet connection with sufficient bandwidth to accommodate the needs of this class.
 While some of your assignments can be completed using a smartphone, you will need access to a laptop or desktop computer for many of your most heavily weighted assignments.
 If you do not have a computer with reliable, high-bandwidth internet access, you must plan time into your weekly schedule to use the SPC computer labs on one of the campuses or find a computer with reliable, fast internet access that you can use on a regular basis.
 This is required for the class.
+The SPC Levelland campus library lab is the only SPC library open on Sundays.

-The SPC Levelland campus library lab is open on Sundays.
-Access our Blackboard course from the SPC homepage: http://www.southplainscollege.edu/ or https://southplainscollege.blackboard.com use others.
+You must also have access to a computer with a word processing program that can produce essays and other assignments that adhere to our formatting requirements.
+I recommend that you use Microsoft Word, although you are free to use others.
 You will not be exempted from fulfilling the formatting requirements if your chosen software or application makes formatting difficult.
-Some file types are not accepted through Turnitin and Blackboard; you must produce work that can be uploaded and opened or you will receive a zero.
+Some file types are not accepted through TurnItIn and Blackboard; you must produce work that can be uploaded and opened or you will receive a zero.